KULeuven-COSIC/ZeroTouch/README.md

 Additional visualisations and results from the simulations, due to size constraints, have been uploaded and can be accessed [here](https://mega.nz/folder/xxclXYiR#Do4h264nC4XnJwbCjHicMA).

 Furthermore, a video showcasing the apartment setup used in the simulations is also available at the same link.
 These resources provide further insights into the experimental environment and results, offering a comprehensive view of the `ZeroTouch` system and its evaluation.

+## Acknowledgments

+This work was supported in part by CyberSecurity Research Flanders with reference number VR20192203, and by the European Union’s Horizon Research and Innovation program under grant agreement No.\ 101119747 (TELEMETRY).